Two weeks ago I was sent a pitch package for a comic series from a new creator eager to get feedback.

 The core of my criticism with the pitch wasn’t the professionalism of the sample pages, the art was actually pretty sweet, but more about standing out in a sea of similar ideas.

 I see this a lot with story ideas/pitches.
-People want to create a book just like X viagra without.
+People want to create a book just like X (fill-in the blank).
 Being inspired by X is fine, but if all you’re doing is creating another X, then why wouldn’t people just go read the original X instead?

 Anyways, the person in question responded very positively to the feedback, which is always a relief.
 The last thing I want to do is spend time putting together feedback that angers/offends someone instead of helping them.
 I’m confident they’ve got a solid base to build from and hope that this concept, or another one they develop, really hits the mark with a publisher.